jventura1738/COSC320/Labs/Lab-1/README.md

 ### (c) Aggregate your data into a graph of the complexity for the various array sizes, for example with a spreadsheet program like LibreOffice Calc or Microsoft Word.

 Data collected and documented on Google Sheets.
+The images are saved as PNG's included with the rest of my files.

 ### (d) How do the algorithms perform in different cases?
 What is the best and worst case, according to your own test results?

 i) Bubble sort obviously performs at its best when an array is presorted.
-It performs worst when the array is initially in descending order.
+It performs worst when the array is initially in descending order or in a random order.

-ii) Selection sort.
+ii) Selection sort performed roughly the same regardless of the duplicates and order.
+Performed slightly better than Bubble Sort.

-iii) Insertion sort.
+iii) Insertion sort performed the best out of the three, with an obvious best case being the presorted array.
+Worst case was a backwards facing array.

 ### (e) How could the code be improved in terms of usability, efficiency, and robustness?